InnerSourceCommons/archive.innersourcecommons.org/events/isc-spring-2020.md

 ### Agenda and Speakers

-We are delighted to welcome Nithya Ruff (Head of Comcast’s Open Source Program Office) and Mary Thengvall (Director of Developer Relations at Camunda) as our first keynote speakers!
+We are delighted to welcome Danese Cooper (VP of Special Initiatives at NearForm), and Nithya Ruff (Head of Comcast’s Open Source Program Office) as our keynote speakers for the first day.
+Mary Thengvall (Director of Developer Relations at Camunda) as our keynote speaker during the second day.
+And Steph Egan (Software Engineering Team Lead) and David Buckhurst (Engineering Manager at BBC) as our keynote speakers during the third day!

-You can start checking the great set of speakers for the regular sessions [here](https://innersourcecommons.org/events/isc-spring-2020-speakers/).
+The Summit agenda is available [here](https://innersourcecommons.org/events/isc-spring-2020-agenda/) and you can start checking the great set of speakers [here](https://innersourcecommons.org/events/isc-spring-2020-speakers/).

 <img alt="Danese Cooper photo" src="/assets/img/Danese_Cooper.jpg" width="200" align="right"/>